-return for this assurance In of flexibility, operational the Seaway management has agreed to consult with the Tribes and utilize transparent procedures, including the sharing of environmental data on weather and ice conditions, with Tribal representatives prior to setting the opening and closing dates.
+this return for assurance of operational flexibility, the Seaway management has agreed to consult with the Tribes and utilize transparent procedures, including the sharing of environmental data on weather and ice conditions, with Tribal representatives prior to setting the opening and closing dates.
 The Seaway management also has agreed to assist in the funding of an observational study of the effects, if any, of ice breaking, and although it is not bound by any findings of the study, those findings could lead to further study or result in other actions by the Seaway management.